Minatureman13/basedai/README.md

 </div>

 BasedAI is a decentralized network built to enable end-to-end private computations on distributed GPU infrastructure.
-The flagship 'Brain' of BasedAI is allows for Fully Homomorphic Encryption (FHE) of Large Language Models (LLMs), effectively creating Zero-Knowledge LLMs (ZK-LLMs).
+The flagship 'Brain' of BasedAI allows for Fully Homomorphic Encryption (FHE) of Large Language Models (LLMs), effectively creating Zero-Knowledge LLMs (ZK-LLMs).

 For detailed understanding of the BasedAI network and its groundbreaking approach with ZK-LLMs, please refer to our [research paper](https://arxiv.org/abs/2403.01008).